wojciechkarcz/King-County-house-sales-app/README.md

 # How it works?

-The application was written entirely in Python, mainly using the Streamlit framework (link) and deployed on their server.
+The application was written entirely in Python, mainly using the [Streamlit](https://streamlit.io/) framework and deployed on their server.
 Data on house sales are stored in the PostgreSQL database temporarily created for the project.

 **Website Performance**
 The main application file `app.py` connects to the database every time it is started, retrieves data and stores it in the cache (function/decorator @st.cache_data).
 Therefore, there is no need to connect to the database every time you change parameters or interact with the website.